xavierlacot/joli.js/README.markdown

 * `findBy(field, value)` allows to retrieve a list of the records having a specific value for one of its fields
 * `findById(id)` allows to retrieve a list of the records having a specific id
 * `findOneBy(field, value)` allows to retrieve one record having a specific value for one of its fields.
-If several records match the criteria, then onl the first one will be returned
+If several records match the criteria, then only the first one will be returned
 * `findOneById(id)` allows to retrieve one record having a specific id

 But of course, you will want to perform more complex searches.
 This is where the query API enters in the dance.
 This query API allows to create `joli.query` objects, which are turned into real SQL queries by the ORM when executing the query.